Jordan Hugill: Preston North End

 Hugill signed a two-year contract with League One club Preston North End in June 2014, who paid Port Vale an undisclosed fee; manager Simon Grayson stated that "he's young, he's raring to go, hungry, he's a strong, powerful player, and he's got many attributes that will help us along the way this season and complement the squad well".
 He had an eventful match after coming on for Andrew Little as a 20th-minute substitute at Walsall on 13 September; he provided an assist for Joe Garner before being sent off for clashing with opposition defender Andy Butler, he also picked up an injury in the game that required surgery and a lengthy spell on the sidelines.
 He returned to fitness in February 2015, at which point he joined his former Vale manager Micky Adams at League Two side Tranmere Rovers for a one-month loan spell.

 On 26 March 2015, loan deadline day, Hugill signed for bottom-placed League Two club Hartlepool United on loan until the end of the season; "Pools" boss Ronnie Moore said that "It just didn't work at Tranmere.
 But we've seen a lot of him and he'll go straight in and get goals for us, no doubt about it".
 He scored four goals in eight games for the club, including the winning goal against Exeter City at Victoria Park that secured Hartlepool's place in the English Football League.
 He was an unused substitute at Wembley in the play-off final as Preston won promotion into the Championship.

 He signed a new two-and-a-half-year contract in October 2015.
 He ended the 2015–16 campaign with five goals in 32 games.
-He continued to impress in the 2016–17 season, and was given another new two-and-a-half-year contract in September 2016.
+He continued to impress in the 2016–17 season and was given another new two-and-a-half-year contract in September 2016.
 The club rejected an offer of £1.5 million from Ipswich Town in January 2017.
 He ended the 2016–17 season with 13 goals in 47 appearances to end up as Preston's top-scorer.
-He started the 2017–18 season in good form and was linked with a number of clubs in the summer transfer window.
+He started the 2017–18 season in good form and was linked with several clubs in the summer transfer window.
 He handed in a transfer request on 29 August 2017.

 West Ham United

 On 31 January 2018, Hugill completed a deadline day signing for Premier League club West Ham United in a reported £10 million transfer deal, becoming manager David Moyes' second signing at the London Stadium.
-However he was restricted to a handful of brief cameos in the second half of the 2017–18 season, playing just 22 minutes in total.
+However, he was restricted to a handful of brief cameos in the second half of the 2017–18 season, playing just 22 minutes in total.